Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: ALE ADER-DG methods on degenerate spacetime geometries

 \subsection{Numerical consistency with spacetime hole-like sliver elements}

-As both the explicit and the implicit ADER-DG method on degenerate geometries are derived as generalizations of the ones on classical geometries, we expect them to also have order of consistency $N+1$ for a given polynomial degree $N$.
+As both the explicit and the implicit ADER-DG method on degenerate geometries are derived as generalizations of the ones on classical geometries, we expect them to have order of consistency $N+1$ for a given polynomial degree $N$.
 To verify this property we repeat the same numerical analysis of Sections~\ref{ssec.convergence-classical-explicit} and \ref{ssec.convergence-classical-implicit}, over a domain where we insert a sliver element at each interface (except at the boundary), with $\delta = 0.2$.
-In Figure~\ref{fig:sliverconsistency}, we report $L^2$ errors with respect to the exact solution at time $T=1$ in logarithmic scale.
-Each consistency order is correctly achieved.
+As in the classical setting, we set a $\CFL$ at $0.9 \cdot \CFL_{\textup{max}}$ for the explicit method and at $10 \cdot \CFL_{\textup{max}}$ for the implicit method, where $\CFL_{\textup{max}}$ is taken from the second row of Table~\ref{PNPN}.
+In Figure~\ref{fig:sliverconsistency}, we report $L^2$ errors with respect to the exact solution at the respective final times ($T = 12$ for the explicit and $T = 1$ for the implicit).
+Each consistency order is correctly achieved as expected.